robaaaru/Student-Performance-Analytics/README.md

 # Student-Performance-Analytics
 Data-Driven Analysis of Student Habits and Performance Metrics This repository contains R scripts for data analysis, visualization, and modeling.

 ## Files
-- `script1.R`: Description of script 1
+- `StudentPerformanceAnalytics.R`: a script designed to analyze and provide visual representation of the factors affecting students' academic performance.
-- `script2.R`: Description of script 2
+- `StudentFactorsToPerformance.csv`: a dataset with 1,100 observations collected from students across different institutions

 ## Requirements
 - Download the latest version of [R](https://posit.co/download/rstudio-desktop/)